AY2526S1-CS2113-W12-4/tp/docs/UserGuide.md

 A: Yes.
 However, descriptions must be the last argument declared, as `des/` will consume the rest of the line.

 **Q: Why was my date rejected even though it looks correct?**
 A: Ensure the date is valid on the calendar and in `YYYY-MM-DD` format.
+Future dates (for example, `2026-10-12`) are allowed, so you can plan upcoming transactions.

 ## Command Summary